 Pick your WordPress host (SiteGround, Kinsta, Cloudways, or similar), your theme (Astra, Kadence, Blocksy, or a purpose-built WooCommerce theme), and your payment gateway.
 Match the same gateway your Shopify store uses so customer payment methods carry across without surprises.

-Install the essentials: Product Importer Deluxe for the migration, AIOSEO or Rank Math for redirects and SEO, a caching plugin, and a backup plugin.
+Install the essentials: WooCommerce itself, which includes the product CSV importer you’ll use, plus AIOSEO or Rank Math for redirects and SEO, a caching plugin, and a backup plugin.

 Plan your migration window and freeze point